jofftiquez/vue-croppie/README.md

 VueCroppie is a [Vue](https://vuejs.org/) 2 wrapper for [Croppie](https://foliotek.github.io/Croppie/) a beautiful photo cropping tool for Javascript by [foliotek](http://www.foliotek.com/).

-If you like this project, please give it a start, and consider following the author. :)
+If you like this project, please give it a star, and consider following the author. :)

 # Installation